-We’re officially into spring and that means the second-best hiking season (after fall, of course) is underway.
-It’s literally the perfect time for spring cleaning your gear closet and taking stock of your outdoor equipment.
-Keep what works, donate the rest, and consider upgrading anything that just isn’t working for you anymore.
-With that in mind, we’ve rounded up the best new gear for hiking (and camping and kayaking and whatever else you’re getting into) this spring.
+We’re well into spring, and that means the second-best hiking season (after fall, of course) is underway.
+It also means summer is just around the corner.
+So, it’s the perfect time to clean out your gear closet and take stock of your favorite outdoor equipment.
+Keep what works, donate the rest, and consider upgrading your hiking gear that just isn’t working for you anymore.
+With that in mind, we’ve rounded up the best new gear for warm-weather

 Uncharted Supply Co.
 Park Pack

 Sometimes even a daypack is still too much backpack.
 Uncharted Supply Co. takes it back to basics with its newish Park Pack.
 This compact hip bag is designed to carry everything you need and nothing you don’t.
 It’s anchored by a 2.8L storage pouch with a 600D Tarpaulin shell and heavy-duty YKK water-resistant zippers.

 The storage is neatly divided among Molle attachment straps, an internal mesh pocket, a large external smartphone pocket, and dual attachment points for strapping on any extra gear you can’t go without.